-The following protocol is optimized for measuring cAMP responses in rapidly dividing, immortalized cell lines on a 96-well plate, and has been optimized for HEK 293T cells [1].
-This assay can be detected using live cell imaging or with automated fluorescence plate readers.
+The following protocol is optimized for measuring cAMP responses in rapidly dividing, immortalized cell lines on a 96-well plate, and has been validated in live CHO, NIH 3T3, and HEK 293T cells [1].
+This assay is very robust and can be used for live-cell imaging or for screening on automated fluorescence plate readers.
 For use in iPSC-derived or adherent cells, see Suggestions for Assays in Adherent Cells section.
 For use in CHO cells, see Protocol Adjustments for CHO Cells section.